- Must be at least 21 years old.

 - Ability to understand/follow complex oral/written instruction and procedure.

 - Ability to establish and maintain effective working relationships with others.

 - Ability to type 21 wpm with no errors.

-- Ability to acquire DCI certification from the State Bureau of Investigations, Division of Criminal Information within 120 days of employment and re-certify every two years.
+- Ability to acquire certification from the State Bureau of Investigations, Division of Criminal Information within 120 days of employment and re-certify every two years.

 Examples of Work

 - Receives calls and broadcasts on multiple radio frequencies; receives requests for law enforcement, fire or emergency services by phone, radio or teletype; records phone and radio traffic for playback as needed; determines nature of required assistance, location and other pertinent information.

 - Monitors burglar and fire alarms and emergency telephone systems; maintains records of all radio and telephone transmissions.